Fort Loudoun (Tennessee): Background

-Construction of Fort Loudoun
+Construction

-The fort was to be a joint effort by Virginia and South Carolina.
-The party from South Carolina was hampered by bureaucratic delays, however, and the Virginians, led by Major Andrew Lewis, reached the Cherokee "mother town" of Chota in the Little Tennessee Valley on June 28, 1756, several weeks ahead of the party from the other colony.
+The construction of the fort was to be a joint effort by Virginia and South Carolina.
+The party from South Carolina was hampered by bureaucratic delays, however, and the Virginians, led by Major Andrew Lewis, reached the Cherokee "mother town" of Chota in the Little Tennessee River valley on June 28, 1756, several weeks ahead of the party from the other colony.
 Rather than wait, Lewis's party began work on a fort across the Little Tennessee River from Chota.
-This structure, known as the "Virginia Fort," was square in shape, measuring 105 ft on each side, with walls consisting of earthen embankments topped by a 7 ft palisade.
+This structure, known as the "Virginia Fort", was square in shape, measuring 105 ft on each side, with walls consisting of earthen embankments topped by a 7 ft palisade.
 Lewis's orders were simply to construct the fort, so after its completion in early August 1756, the Virginians returned home.

 Although Governor Glen's political foes ousted him in May 1756, his successor, William Henry Lyttelton, was committed to the fort's completion.
 An advance party led by William Gibbs crossed the mountains and arrived at Great Hiwassee in early August.
-They reached Tomotley on August 6, 1756, where Gibbs stayed in the home of Cherokee chief Attakullakulla.
+They reached Tomotley on August 6, 1756, where Gibbs stayed in the home of Cherokee Chief Attakullakulla.

-The main body, consisting of 80 British regulars commanded by Captain Raymond Demeré, and two provincial companies of 60 men each, departed from Fort Prince George on the South Carolina frontier on September 21, 1756.
+The main body, consisting of 80 British regulars commanded by Captain Raymond Demeré and two provincial companies of 60 men each, departed from Fort Prince George on the South Carolina frontier on September 21, 1756.
 Accompanied by 60 pack horses, the group made the roughly 100 mi trek in ten days, arriving in Tomotley on October 1.
 They were greeted by Cherokee leader Old Hop and 200 Indians.
-The herculean task of moving the fort's 300 lb cannons over the mountains was accomplished by a contractor named John Elliott.
-John Stuart, an officer and future Indian agent who had accompanied the garrison, negotiated a purchase of corn from the Cherokee that helped the garrison avoid starvation.
+The task of moving the fort's 300 lb cannons over the mountains was accomplished by a contractor named John Elliott.
+John Stuart, an officer who had accompanied the garrison, negotiated a purchase of corn from the Cherokee that helped the garrison avoid starvation.